How to Guess What a Word Means

 You guessed it, FEET!

 With the strategies above you can usually guess what a word means.
 If you are taking a test, use what you've assumed about the word to help with the process of elimination.
+Looking at word lists can also help in the meaning process.

 Happy vocabulary building!